 Computer viruses are not a new phenomenon, and they have been studied extensively over the last several decades.
 Cohen was the first to define and describe computer viruses in their present form.
 In [22], he gave a theoretical basis for the spread of computer viruses.
-In [71], the authors describe the risk to the Internet due to the ability of attackers to quickly gain control of vast numbers of hosts.
+In [69], the authors describe the risk to the Internet due to the ability of attackers to quickly gain control of vast numbers of hosts.
 They argue that controlling a million hosts can have catastrophic results because of the potential to launch distributed denial of service (DDoS) attacks and potential access to sensitive information that is present on those hosts.
 Their analysis shows how quickly attackers can compromise hosts using "dumb" worms and how "better" worms can spread even faster.
 The strong analogy between biological and computer viruses led Kephart et al. to investigate the propagation of computer viruses based on epidemiological models.
-In [42], they extend the standard epidemiological model by placing it on a directed graph, and use a combination of analysis and simulation to study its behavior.
+In [41], they extend the standard epidemiological model by placing it on a directed graph, and use a combination of analysis and simulation to study its behavior.
 They conclude that if the rate at which defense mechanisms detect and remove viruses is sufficiently high, relative to the rate at which viruses spread, they are adequate for preventing widespread propagation of viruses.

-Since the first Internet-wide worm [70], considerable effort has gone into preventing worms from exploiting common software vulnerabilities by using the compiler to inject run-time safety checks into applications [26, 39, 23, 30, 32, 75, 24, 15, 58], safe languages and APIs [13, 38, 52, 61], and static [19, 45, 19, 12, 20, 29] or dynamic [47, 46] analysis tools.
-While shortcomings may be attributed to each of these tools or approaches individually (e.g., [18, 79]), the fact is that they have not seen wide use.
+Since the first Internet-wide worm [68], considerable effort has gone into preventing worms from exploiting common software vulnerabilities by using the compiler to inject run-time safety checks into applications [26, 38, 23, 29, 31, 73, 24, 15, 57], safe languages and APIs [13, 37, 51, 60], and static [19, 44, 19, 12, 20] or dynamic [46, 45] analysis tools.
+While shortcomings may be attributed to each of these tools or approaches individually (e.g., [18, 77]), the fact is that they have not seen wide use.
 We speculate that the most important reasons are: complexity; performance implications (or a perception of such); and, perhaps most importantly, a requirement for proactiveness on the part of application developers, who are often under pressure to meet deadlines or have no incentive to use new-fangled software verification tools.

-Another approach has been that of containment of infected applications, exemplified by the "sandboxing" paradigm (e.g., [35, 25, 43, 59, 57, 60, 66]).
-Unfortunately, even when such systems are successful in containing the virus [33], they do not always succeed in preventing further propagation or ensuring continued service availability [48].
+Another approach has been that of containment of infected applications, exemplified by the "sandboxing" paradigm (e.g., [34, 25, 42, 58, 56, 59]).
+Unfortunately, even when such systems are successful in containing the virus [32], they do not always succeed in preventing further propagation or ensuring continued service availability [47].
 Furthermore, there is often a significant performance overhead associated with their use, which deters many users from taking advantage of them.

-The Code-Red worm [6] was analyzed extensively in [82].
+The Code-Red worm [6] was analyzed extensively in [79].
 The authors of that work conclude that even though epidemic models can be used to study the behavior of Internet worms, they are not accurate enough because they cannot capture some specific properties of the environment these operate in: the effect of human countermeasures against worm spreading (i.e., cleaning, patching, filtering, disconnecting, etc.), and the slowing down of the worm infection rate due to the worm's impact on Internet traffic and infrastructure.
 They derive a new general Internet worm model called two-factor worm model, which they then validate in simulations that match the observed Code Red data available to them.
-Their analysis seems to be supported by the data on Code Red propagation in [53] and [69] (the latter distinguished between different worms simultaneously active).
+Their analysis seems to be supported by the data on Code Red propagation in [52] and [67] (the latter distinguished between different worms simultaneously active).
 A similar analysis on the SQL "Slammer" (Sapphire) worm [7] can be found in [10].
-More recent analyses [81] show that it is possible to predict the overall vulnerable population size using Kalman filters early in the propagation cycle of a worm, allowing for detection of a fast-spreading worm when only 1% or 2% of vulnerable computers on the network have been infected.